What Are the 4 Ds of Medical Negligence?

 • Death: Unfortunately, some medical mistakes lead to death.
 Recent data suggests that approximately 251,000 people die yearly due to medical errors.
 When a medical mistake results in death, the victim's family can make a case for medical malpractice.

-You do not have a medical malpractice case if you cannot prove damages.
+You do not have a medical malpractice case if your attorney cannot prove damages.
 For this reason, if you suspect your doctor made a mistake, you should immediately begin tracking how you are feeling, new symptoms, and any follow-up care.

 What Is (and Is Not) Medical Negligence?